Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: Deformed ( ) algebras and their inhomogeneous contractions

-Finally, $r_I$ in the considered basis is expressed only in terms of the ${\cal J}_\mu$ generators and both before and after the (quantum) IW contraction is given by
+Finally, $r_I$ in the considered basis (\ref{eq:33.04f}) is expressed only in terms of the ${\cal J}_\mu$ generators and both before and after the (quantum) IW contraction is given by

+The quantum IW contractions of $r_I$ along the first axis lead instead to $r$-matrices equivalent to (\ref{eq:33.04e}).

-The second real form of $\mathfrak{o}(4;\mathbbm{C})$ that corresponds to the Kleinian algebra $\mathfrak{o}(2,2)$ is $\mathfrak{o}''(2,2)$ (in \cite{Borowiec:2017bs} simply denoted as $\mathfrak{o}(2,2)$), specified by the reality conditions (\ref{eq:33.08}).
-In this case the transformation from the chiral Cartan-Weyl basis is given by (cf. (\ref{eq:30.01a}))
+The second real form of $\mathfrak{o}(4;\mathbbm{C})$ that corresponds to the Kleinian algebra $\mathfrak{o}(2,2)$ is $\mathfrak{o}'(2,2)$ (in \cite{Borowiec:2017bs} simply denoted as $\mathfrak{o}(2,2)$), specified by the reality conditions (\ref{eq:33.08}).
+In this case the transformation from the chiral Cartan-Weyl basis to the orthogonal basis rescaled along the fourth axis is given by (cf. (\ref{eq:30.01a}))

-The only possible Hopf-algebraic deformation of $\mathfrak{o}''(2,2)$ is associated with the $r$-matrix $r_{III}$.
-In the physical basis (\ref{eq:33.02a}) (rescaled along the fourth axis) it now becomes
+The only possible Hopf-algebraic deformation of $\mathfrak{o}'(2,2)$ is associated with the $r$-matrix $r_{III}$ (\cite{Borowiec:2017ag}).
+In the physical basis (\ref{eq:33.02a}) introduced for (\ref{eq:35.02}) it now becomes

 where $\gamma, \bar\gamma \in \mathbbm{R}$ and $\eta \in i \mathbbm{R}$.
 Sec.~\ref{sec:2.0} shows us that two $D = 3$ Poincar\'{e} $r$-matrices obtained via the quantum IW contraction of (\ref{eq:35.03}) are